Jose-Sabater/foodie/README.md

 ![plot](./assets/foodie.JPG)
 ## Description

-In this project I am to create a small app that can keep track of how many calories you are eating just by including
+In this project I aim to create a small app that can give you information about how healthy you are eating.
-information about your meal.
+It will offer you different options on what recipes to cook, what you have been eating in the past and how you can achieve your nutrition goals.

-It will then give you recommendation through statistical analytics on how to reach your goals.
+It will then give you recommendation through statistical analytics.

 Some visualizations will also be provided

 This project has been mostly created as a showcase for Fastapi/Postresql

+## Modules and Languages

+Backend: Postgresql, Python -- SQLalchemy, fastapi , pydantic

+Frontend: HTML, CSS, JavaScript, Python -- Flask

 ## Roadmap